atgu/GWASpy/docs/_build/html/_sources/preimp_qc.rst.txt

 ====================================

 Detecting and correcting issues such as genotyping errors, sample handling errors, population stratification etc is important in GWAS.
-The: code:`preimp_qc` module addresses these issues and cleans (QC) your data.
+The :code:`preimp_qc` module addresses these issues and cleans (QC) your data.
 Below is a flow diagram of the filters applied when QC'ing input data:

 .. image:: images/qc_workflow.png